rocketmlhq/rmldnn/tutorials/image_semantic_segmentation/README.rst

 ~~~~~~~~~~~

 We will use the `Oxford Pets <https://www.kaggle.com/datasets/tanlikesmath/the-oxfordiiit-pet-dataset>`__
-dataset, which contains 37 catgories of cats and dogs with roughly 200 images per class, to a total of 7390 images.
+dataset, which contains 37 categories of cats and dogs with roughly 200 images per class, to a total of 7390 images.
 Each image has a corresponding trimap mask file with ground-truth segmentation: pixel value 0 for background,
 1 for the contour and 2 for the animal, as shown below.